mbandur/Classification-algorithms-in-data-in-banking/README.md

 4) Modeling - selection of the best models with default settings
 5) Modeling - selection of the best models with class weights
 6) Modeling - selection of the best models with grid search
+7) Final overview and comparison of all models results

 ## Technologies used in this project
 - Python 3.7